StrelitziaHY/LunarResponse/LunarResponse/README.md

 [中文说明](README_zh.md)

 **Lunar surface response functions from an interior model, in one command.**
-Given a lunar (or planetary) interior model, this package refines the model, computes its free oscillations with a modified [MINEOS](https://github.com/geodynamics/mineos) kernel, and sums the normal modes into frequency-dependent surface displacement response functions — both A-type (Dyson body forcing) and B-type (tidal potential forcing) — ready for gravitational-wave / tidal response studies.
+Given a lunar (or planetary) interior 1D model, this package refines the model, computes its free oscillations with a modified [MINEOS](https://github.com/geodynamics/mineos) kernel, and sums the normal modes into frequency-dependent surface displacement response functions — both A-type (Dyson forcing) and B-type (tidal forcing) — ready for gravitational-wave / tidal response studies.

 ```bash